fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+LORD, what we know not, teach us;
+What we have not, give us;
+What we are not, make us.

 When a wizard is tired of looking for broken glass in his dinner, he is tired of life.